freon4dsl/Freon4dsl/packages/core/src/editor/hoe-het-werkt.md

 # PiUtils

-Should separate the ID() and stuff that is for the editor only.
+Separated the ID() and stuff that is for the editor only.

 # Triggers
 In Custom actions definitions wordt TriggerUse gebruikt en niet TriggerType.
 Hoe zit dat?

+# AliasBox and AliasComponent

+See AliasBox line 84.
+What is the difference between New Actions and Keyboard Shortcuts?